waffle-iron/cucumber-spring-eclipselink/README.md

     Assertions.assertThat(authorNameList).hasSameSizeAs(authorNamesToFind);

-QueryDSL allows a good deal more flexibility in querying persistent data allowing us to derive even more benefits from the use of Spring Data JPA. (http://www.querydsl.com/)
+QueryDSL allows a good deal more flexibility in querying persistent data, allowing us to derive even more benefits from the use of Spring Data JPA. (http://www.querydsl.com/)

 An example query follows: